dmbarbour/awelon/AboutABC.md

 * want a simple, unambiguous, deterministic specificiation
 * secure hash CT, BC: independent halves of SHA3-384
-* base64url encoding of hashes in token text (32 bytes for 192 bits)
+* base16 (all caps) encoding of resource id
 * encryption: AES in CTR mode, simply using a zero nonce/IV
 * authenticate and filter ciphertexts using both secure hashes
-* compression candidates: LZSS or an LZW variant, maybe plus Huffman

-See [doc/Compression.md](doc/Compression.md) for thoughts on compression for ABC.
-This resource layer compression would operate independently of ABCD (see below).
+* compression must include special Binaries support (see below)

+For ABC resources, we require *deterministic* compression - i.e. the same input always results in the same compressed output, without heuristic 'compression levels' or similar.
+An appropriate compression algorithm is still under consideration.

 *ASIDE:* A remaining vulnerability is confirmation attacks [1](https://tahoe-lafs.org/hacktahoelafs/drew_perttula.html)[2](http://en.wikipedia.org/wiki/Convergent_encryption).
-An attacker can gain low-entropy information - e.g. a bank account number - by exhaustively hashing candidates and confirming whether the resource is available.
+An attacker can gain low-entropy information - e.g. a bank account number - by exhaustively compressing and hashing candidates and confirming whether the name exists in the system.
 To resist this, a compiler should add entropy to potentially sensitive resources via annotation or embedded text.
 Distinguishing sensitive resources is left to higher level languages and conventions, e.g. in AO we define word `secret!foo` for every sensitive word `foo`.

 ### ABC Paragraphs

 ABC encourages an informal notion of "paragraphs" at least in a streaming context.
 A paragraph separates a batch of code, serving as a soft indicator of "this is a good point for incremental processing".
 A well-behaved ABC stream should provide relatively small paragraphs (up to a few kilobytes), and a well-behaved ABC stream processor should respect paragraphs up to some reasonable maximum size (e.g. 64kB) and heuristically prefer to process a whole number of paragraphs at a time.
 The batch would be typechecked, JIT compiled, then (ideally) applied atomically.

 A paragraph is expressed by simply including a full, blank line within ABC code.
 I.e. LF LF in the toplevel stream outside of any block.
 This corresponds nicely to a paragraph in a text file.
 Formally, the space between paragraphs just means identity.
 Paragraphs are discretionary.
 The reason to respect them is that they're advantageous to everyone involved, i.e. for performance and reasoning.

+### Encoding Binaries

+Developers often work with opaque binaries, e.g. compressed visual or audio data, or encrypted information, or even the secure hashes used for ABC resources.
+In context of ABC, it would be convenient to encode these efficiently.
+I would love to treat MP3 files as ABC resources, for example.

+This is achieved in ABC with two passes:

+1. use a specialized base16 encoding to represent binary data
+2. use a specialized compression pass that recognizes base16 sequences

+In practice, we can expect to compress most ABC streams and resources.
+So, it is no trouble at all to apply a simple compression algorithm that recognizes long sequences of base16 characters and replaces them with a run-length encoding of binary data.
+Further, we can take advantage of the fact that ABC is UTF-8 encoded and thus never uses several bytes (0xC0, 0xC1, 0xF5..0xFF).

+The proposed encoding is thus:

+* single header byte: 0xF8
+* length byte L indicating `2*(L+3)` base16 characters
+* minimal compression is six base16 characters;
+* maximum is 512 (i.e. still not using 0xFE or 0xFF)
+* specialized base16 alphabet: `bdfghjkmnpqstxyz`

+The specialized alphabet aims to avoid interference with other ABC features, and also to avoid spelling offensive words.
+This is simply the lower case English alphabet, minus vowels (`aeiou`) and ABC data plumbing operators (`vrwlc`).

+For larger binaries, we would encode 256 byte blocks at a time (from 512 base16 characters), in which case the overhead is ~0.78%.
+That is entirely acceptable, and requires a static lookahead buffer of 512 characters on encode or 256 bytes on decode.

 ## Awelon Bytecode Deflated (ABCD)